castholm/zigglgen/README.md

 }
 ```

-Do note that the `Features` struct is enormous, so storing instances of it on the stack is usually a bad idea.
+Do note that the `Features` struct is enormous, so storing instances of it on the stack will likely lead to a stack
+overflow.

 ### Why did calling a function belonging to a supported extension result in a null pointer dereference?